PenguThePenguin/Event/README.md

 ### Create an event

-This is the base event you can extend
+This is a base event you can extend for different actions
-###### You can also intercept event posting using by implementing Cancellable or using a custom bus Acceptor
+###### You can also intercept event posting by implementing Cancellable or using a custom bus Acceptor

 ```java
 public static class ExampleEvent {